WHAT IS SCENT DETECTION?

 For a 5-minute primer on canine olfaction, watch Ted-Ed’s “How do dogs “see” with their noses?” at https://www.facebook.com/TEDEducation/videos/2734615186551670/

-When you place a hide in a container, the scented cotton swab is the location of “source”.
-Source is the highest concentration of scent, and we want the dog to find its precise location.
+When you hide scent inside a container, the scented cotton swab is the location of “source” Source is the highest concentration of scent, and we want the dog to find its precise location.

 AIRFLOW & WIND

-Falling back on the foremost human sense of vision, envision smoke exiting a smokestack to be carried by the wind, eventually cooling and falling slowly to the ground at a distance from the chimney.
-Or picture how smoke from a bonfire dances upward in unpredictable shapes, dropping ash some distance from the fire when it’s windy.
+Falling back on the foremost human sense of vision, picture how smoke from a bonfire dances upward in unpredictable shapes, dropping ash some distance from the fire when it’s windy.
 Those shapes are closer to how your dog “sees” scent patterns with his amazing nose, as he figures out complex puzzles.

-Don’t worry: when you’re just starting to learn nosework in the lab, indoors, you can usually just follow your dog as he finds source.
-But if you want to know more about how wind affects nosework and how best to help your dog get to productive areas in more complex searches with wind, keep reading.
+Don’t worry: when you’re just starting to learn nosework in boxes indoors, you can usually just follow a trained sniffer dog as he finds source.
+But the more you understand how wind affects scent detection, the better you’ll be able to help your dog get to productive areas in more complex searches with wind, keep reading.

-- For more detailed scent detection terminology, see our blog on Scent Detection Terms.
+- For more detailed scent detection terminology, see our Glossary of Scent Detection and Nosework Terms

 - Canine Olfaction Science and Law, Advances in Forensic Science, Medicine, Conservation, and Environmental Remediation, Ed.
 T. Jezierski et al, Taylor & Francis Group, Boca Raton, USA, 2016

 - Tenhu, Hanna, and Terhi Helkala.
 Canine Scent Detection in Use of Locating Contaminated Sites in Finnish Defence Forces, downloaded from https://www.defmin.fi/files/2523/26_Tenhu_Hanna.pdf